-“We fell out of love.
+This one is still a work in progress.
+Look forward to a much more complete public premortem in the months to come.“We fell out of love.
 Once the honeymoon period ended… all those small quirks I use to think were cute started getting on my nerves.
-With each passing day we started complaining more and appreciating less.”
+With each passing day, we started complaining more and appreciating less.”

 FYI – 20% is f*cking unacceptable.
 I'm not taking such crazy chances with my marriage – one of the most important things in life.

 Make an appointment with a professional or talk to a few winners.

 Why: Can you imagine trying to become a piano virtuoso without taking lessons?
 I can't.
 Then why do you try to lose weight without talking to a nutritionist or trainer?

 Because it's easier to lose weight than to learn piano, sure.
 But so much easier that you've been able to reach success on your own?